crazy4pi314/scipy-vscode-tutorial/3-remote.md

 - Start a VS Code server for someone else and let them connect
 - Windows: install WSL, and use [this trick](https://stackoverflow.com/questions/60150466/can-i-ssh-from-wsl-in-visual-studio-code/66048792#66048792) to have VS Code read your SSH config file from the WSL environment

-## Github Codespaces

-DevContainers hosted by GitHub

 ## vscode.dev / github.dev
 Everything runs inside your browser

+- Press `.` on any GitHub repo
 - LiveShare
 - Python via [Python for the Web](https://code.visualstudio.com/docs/python/python-web)
-- Press `.` on any GitHub repo
 - Code on your tablet
 - [Continue working on](https://code.visualstudio.com/docs/editor/vscode-web#_continue-working-in-a-different-environment) a different device without having to commit

+**Exercise**

+Start a VS Code server on your machine and connect to it from your browser (same device, or tablet / phone / ...)